-Now that fall’s coming to a close, there are some simple tasks you should complete before winter weather sets in.
+Now that we are deep into fall, there are some simple tasks you should complete before winter weather sets in.
 Taking these precautionary steps will get your lawn ready for winter and a great spring growing season.

-- Prep and Overseed: Now’s the time to address bare patches in the lawn and overseed for next year’s growth.
+Prepping and overseeding follow the same pattern as aeration—they’ll really help out a cool season yard if done in the fall.
 Ideally, this should be done 6 to 8 weeks before the first hard freeze so new grass roots can become established.

-- Eliminate Foot Traffic: Your lawn is more likely to survive the harsh winter if you keep foot traffic off it.
-It’s very easy to turn a brown lawn into a mud pit if too many people take shortcuts over your grass.
+Your lawn is more likely to survive the harsh winter if you keep foot traffic off it.
+It’s very easy to turn a dormant lawn into a mud pit if too many people take shortcuts over your grass.
 Keep sidewalks and walkways clear to avoid too much damage.

 After your lawn is ready for winter, you can sit back and enjoy what’s left of your outdoor season.